zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

   the variable ``properties`` which is the resource properties dictionary of the resource.
 The ``properties_expression`` attribute is mutually exclusive with ``property_name``.

+* ``{metric-type}`` is an optional enum value that defines the Prometheus metric type used for this metric:
+  - "gauge" (default) - For values that can go up and down
+  - "counter" - For values that are monotonically increasing counters

 * ``{percent-bool}`` is a boolean indicating whether the metric value should be divided by 100.
 The reason for this is that the HMC metrics represent